ibrahimymhafez/single-cell-segmentation-and-tracking/README.md

 ![Status](https://img.shields.io/badge/Status-Active-success)

-A lightweight Python pipeline for **detecting, segmenting, tracking, and analyzing single cells** in microscopy time-lapse.
+A lightweight Python pipeline for **detecting, segmenting, tracking, and analyzing single cells** in microscopy time-lapse sequences.

 Designed for: